huttadam/API-Webserver-Travel-Plan/README.md

 In summary, the solving of this problem can save users a lot of time and exhaustion when travelling as well as act as a community sounding board for traveller and tourists to organize travel information and gather travel information, which ultimately leads to a better travel experience.

- ### R2 - Why have you chosen your database system.
+ ### R3 - Why have you chosen your database system.
 What are the drawbacks compared to others?

-Databases are an essential feature for API webservers and the storing and management of data needs to be a process that is functional and flexible.
-For my API travel planners database system I have selected PostgreSQL, which is a well-known, trusted program to manage data throughout the I.T industry.
+Databases are an essential feature for API webservers and the storing and management of data needs to be a process that is functional, flexible and tailored to my skill level.
+For my API travel planners database system I have selected PostgreSQL, which is a well-known,scalable, open-source and reputable database program which is utlized on a wide-range of applications throughout the I.T industry.
 Some reasons for my choice as follows

 #### Contraints
-A key feature of PostgreSQL are its contraints .
-Contrainsts assist in controlling data types with rules.
+A key feature of PostgreSQL are its contraints .In simple terms, contrainsts assist in controlling data types of data with rules.
 Some examples of these contraints are foreign key constraints, unique constraints, and check constraints.
 These features help ensure data integrity is kept at the  database level, preventing the inserting of inconsistent or invalid data and keeping structing when deletions are made.
-In my API project, the ability  ability to enforce and maintain data type and integrity with contraints is a an essential factor for is functionality.
+In my API project, the ability to enforce and maintain data types, relationships between tables (Primary/Foreign Key) and integrity with contraints is a an essential factor for is functionality.

 #### Robustness
 PostgreSQL has a large set of features that can be usedto facilitate multiple requirements.
-These features attribute to many many postives of PostgreSQL, and example would be its ACID ((Atomicity, Consistency, Isolation, Durability)) complicance which simply means that data integrity is maintained during interactions with the database when most common mistakes or problems would occur.
+These features are attributed to the success and and popularity of PostgreSQL.
+An example of these features would be its ACID ((Atomicity, Consistency, Isolation, Durability)) complicance which simply means that data integrity is maintained during interactions with the database when most common mistakes or problems would occur.
 Another feature to explain its robustness is MVCC (Multi-Version Concurrency Control) which improves performance especially in a multi-user database.
 While handling muitple transactions the database does not lock, it simultaneously processes the transactions and records these versions in-case a rollback or data integrityis compromised in any way.

 #### Scalability